moth-quantum/quantum-audio/README.md

 - <b>utils</b>: Utilary functions for data processing, circuit preparation along with plotting and audio playback functions for Jupyter Notebook.

+The audio encoded as quantum states can be processed and played back through a quantum computer or a simulator.
+The objective is to enable new ways of exploring audio signal processing for artistic and research purposes.

 ### A Simple Example
 ```python